tessel/ir-attx4/README.md

 #Infrared
 Driver for the ir-attx4 Tessel infrared module.
 The hardware documentation for this module can be found [here](https://github.com/tessel/hardware/blob/master/modules-overview.md#infrared).

-If you run into any issues you can ask for support on the [Relay Module Forums](http://forums.tessel.io/category/ir).
+If you run into any issues you can ask for support on the [IR Module Forums](http://forums.tessel.io/category/ir).

 ###Installation
 ```sh